 Some registrations may wish to specify information needed for output representations of the Packed Object's contents, other than the default OID representation of the arcs of each encoded identifier.
 If this information is invariant for a particular table, the registration file may include keyword lines as previously defined.
-If the interpretation varies from row to row within a table, then an Interp column may be added to the ID Table.
-This column entry, if present, may contain one or more of the following keyword assignments (separated by semicolons), as were previously defined (see J.1.1 and J.1.2):

-- 4682 K-RootOID = urn:oid:i.j.k.l...

-- 4683 K-Interpretation = string
+If the interpretation

+- varies from row to row within a table, then an Interp column may be added to the ID - Table.
+This column entry, if present, may contain one or more of the following keyword - assignments (separated by semicolons), as were previously defined (see J.1.1 and J.1.2): - K-RootOID = urn:oid:i.j.k.l... - K-Interpretation = string - 5155 K-ISO15434=nn - 5156 If used, these override (for a particular Identifier) the default file-level values and/or - 5157 those specified in the Table Header section.
-- 4684 K-ISO15434=nn

-4685 If used, these override (for a particular Identifier) the default file-level values and/or4686 those specified in the Table Header section.

-4687 J.3 Syntax of OIDs, IDstring, and FormatString Columns
+5158 J.3 Syntax of OlDs, IDstring, and FormatString Columns

-In a given ID Table entry, the OIDs, IDString, and FormatString column may indicate one or more mechanisms described in this section.
-J.3.1 specifies the formal grammar for these columns, and the meaning is described below.
-In the descriptions below, the word "Identifier" means either an OID final arc (in the context of the OIDs column) or an IDString name (in the context of the IDstring column).
-If both columns are present, only the OIDs column actually invokes Secondary ID bits.
+- In a given ID Table entry, the OIDs, IDString, and FormatString column may indicate - one or more mechanisms described in this section.
+J.3.1 specifies the semantics of the - mechanisms, and J.3.2 specifies the formal grammar for the ID Table columns.